-How to Recover Deleted Files From USB Drive for Free
+How to Recover Deleted Files From USB Drive for Free Without Software

-Things You Should Know before USB Recovery
+Things You Should Know About USB Flash Drive File Recovery

 - 🧷Unplug a USB flash drive while it is in use.

-- 🔆Attacks from viruses and trojans.
+- 🔆Attacks from viruses, trojans, and malicious software.

 - 💻Sudden power failure when the USB flash drive is connected to a computer.